brainhack-school2020/BHS_Project_dMRI/README.md

   - Interactive widgets use to shwo reconstruction results
   ![](https://github.com/brainhack-school2020/BHS_Project_dMRI/blob/master/Visualization/ReconstructedImg.gif)

 ### Progress overview

 ...
+## What I leraned

+* Markdown
+* Github
+* Jupter notebook
+* How to reconstruct MR images starting from raw data
+* A small but useful gif maker tool: Peek (https://github.com/phw/peek).
+If you want to make GIF, I recommend it to you.

 ## Dependencies

 * Operation system: I use Linux (Ubuntu 20.04) to complete this project.